SoftwareGuy/Ignorance/README.md

 Ignorance 1.4 is a ENet-powered transport that plugs into the [Mirror Networking](https://github.com/vis2k/Mirror) project.
 It provides a high-performance implementation of the tried and true native ENet C library which provides reliable UDP communications for your game projects.
 Variants of ENet are used by Triple-A game companies for their networking.
-UDP has a lot of benefits over TCP which was the default in Mirror.
+Reliable UDP has a lot of benefits over TCP which was the default in Mirror.

 Ignorance was originally intended to replace Unity's LLAPI Transport that ships with Mirror, however since it uses native libraries it was deemed too risky to ship with
 Mirror itself.